afwebb/SDS-385/peer_review/README.md

     return result, time.time()-start_inv
 ```

 This would require some reworking of your code, but if you had to do something similar in the future, I think it would save you some time if you based it around something like this.
+And I think you could do something similar then you're running over several different densities.

 Your comments here are fairly sparse.
 While each function is labeled, a brief description of what each one does would be nice.

+The way you've used several different sizes and shapes is great, and provides a good test of each of the methods you're using.

 ## [Logit.py](https://github.com/bowenhua/SDS_385/blob/master/ex1/logit.py)

 Overall, your code is well written and easy to follow.
+I appreciate that you have a consistent style for the comments of each function.
 Its well commented, though you could add a few more.
+There are a few things you explain in your write up, like why you add a column of 1s to your x-matrix, that aren't clear reading through your code.
+A few short comments explaining why you're doing certain things would make your code easier to follow.

 When running the code, I think you could streamline things by looping over several step sizes.
 Rather than doing this: